ozguryazilimas/wp-postane/captcha/readme.txt

 8. Contact form with Captcha.

 == Changelog ==

+= V4.1.7 - 17.12.2015 =
+* Bugfix : Bug with the definition of type of images has been fixed.

 = V4.1.6 - 10.12.2015 =
 * New : Ability to use images in Captcha.